-Faithlife Groups are designed to imitate our real-life church structure.
+Free groups on Faithlife are designed to imitate our real-life church structure.
 Within your church’s group, you can add subgroups, like your small group, your ministry team, or your accountability partners.

 In each of these groups, the things you share and the ways you pray for and support each other look completely different.
 The larger your church, the more important these intimacy circles become.

 Within a single church, there could be dozens of smaller groups of people that meet and share life together.
-Faithlife Groups lets you keep all of those groups under the umbrella of your church.
+Groups on Faithlife let you keep all of those groups under the umbrella of your church.

 Small groups and ministry teams can share prayer lists, curriculum, discussions, and announcements in privacy, while your church as a whole can share entirely separate prayer lists, discussions, newsletters, Community Notes, and more.

-Faithlife Groups are just one more way you can keep church from feeling like a building and extend your relationships beyond weekly handshakes.
+Church groups on Faithlife are just one more way you can keep church from feeling like a building and extend your relationships beyond weekly handshakes.